jamesob/jamesob.github.io/utxosnap/markdown.md

 ---

+class: middle

 ## Agenda

 0. What are we trying to do?
+0. Demo
 0. What did I implement?
-0. Demo
 0. Questions

 <!--